Tutorial: Configure Azure Information Protection policy settings and create a new label

 c.
 In the Select information types search box: Type credit card number.
 Then, from the search results, select Credit Card Number.

 d.
 Minimum number of occurrences: Keep the default of 1.

 e.
 Count occurrences with unique values only: Keep the default of Off.

-Click Save to return to the Sub-label blade.
+Click Save to return to the Sub-label pane.

-On the Sub-label blade, you see that Credit Card Number is displayed as the CONDITION NAME, with 1 OCCURRENCES:
+On the Sub-label pane, you see that Credit Card Number is displayed as the CONDITION NAME, with 1 OCCURRENCES:

 For Select how this label is applied: Keep the default of Recommended, and don't change the default policy tip.